Cast thy bread upon the waters: for thou shalt find it after many days.

 A decade has come and gone since the launch of this blog which plumbs the depths of Edward Elgar’s symphonic masterpiece, the Enigma Variations.
 During that period, 130 posts received more than 405,000 pageviews from a global audience.
 My discoveries have also been featured in various magazines, newspapers and radio programs.
 After nine excruciating years of hemming and hawing by its editors, Wikipedia reluctantly lifted its embargo by finally citing my research in their article about the Enigma Variations.
 I may not have arrived yet, but I have most definitely departed.
 In a long overdue retrospective, the dawn of this blog’s tenth anniversary heralds an auspicious moment to look back at how it all began.

 It was late October 2006 when I performed the Enigma Variations as a sectional violinist with the Bohemian Club Symphony Orchestra in San Francisco under the capable baton of Richard Williams.
 Maestro Williams exhibited a conspicuous zeal for Elgar's music, devoting time at rehearsals to talk about the underlying mysteries concerning a hidden principal Theme, a “dark saying” ensconced within the Enigma Theme, and a secret friend memorialized in Variation XIII.
 My curiosity was soon set ablaze by his incandescent exegeses.
 It was then and there that I decided to seek out the answers to these tantalizing riddles.
 My wife purchased a raft of used library books about Elgar to jumpstart my investigation, and I added further articles and works on the Enigma Variations to my burgeoning collection.
 My plan was to scour the literature for the answers which I had hoped were unearthed by my older and wiser forebears.
-Unfortunately, the more I read, the more it became painfully evident that not a single soul had ever had managed to crack Elgar's melodic strongbox.
+Unfortunately, the more I read, the more it became excruciatingly evident that not a single soul had ever managed to crack Elgar's melodic strongbox.
 In the absence of credible and satisfying answers, I boldly decided to take a crack at it in a quest to unmask the answers for myself and posterity.

-My nascent efforts to untangle Elgar’s contrapuntal Gordian knot had me tied up in knots.
+My nascent efforts to untangle Elgar’s contrapuntal Gordian Knot had me tied up in knots.
 Like all of my predecessors, my attempts at finding a convincing melodic solution proved fruitless and futile.
 I had eyes but could not see, ears but could not hear.
 Desperation moved me to appeal to the unmoved mover of my Christian faith.
 My predicament was reminiscent of the prophet Daniel when he and his fellow sages of ancient Babylon were challenged to interpret King Nebuchadnezzar’s disturbing yet hidden dream.
 Like the great king's dream, Elgar's absent principal Theme was a closely guarded secret.
 I invoked divine assistance to grant me the wisdom to see and hear what my more capable peers and predecessors failed to detect or comprehend.
 My personal experience confirmed that God answers prayer, and so I prayed for a miracle—the answers to Elgar's Enigma Variations.

-Constant prayer and study paved the way for my very own Enigma Day on February 3, 2009.
+Persistent prayer and study paved the way for my very own Enigma Day on February 3, 2009.
 It was a quiet Tuesday morning when I first hit upon an unexpected solution for the hidden melody that serves as a counterpoint to the Enigma Theme.
 That mystery tune is the Reformation hymn Ein feste Burg (A Mighty Fortress) by Martin Luther, an epic theme quoted in the works of great German composers admired by Elgar like Bach, Mendelssohn, and Wagner.
 This was a startling discovery as Elgar was raised a devout Roman Catholic, and Luther was a controversial Roman Catholic priest and professor ignominiously excommunicated by Pope Leo X for heresy.
 The date of my melodic epiphany was remarkable because it coincided with the bicentennial of Felix Mendelssohn’s birth.
 What made the timing even more extraordinary was the Mendelssohn fragments which Elgar conspicuously sprinkled in Variation XIII served as the providential bread crumbs that led me through a deep dark forest to this breakthrough that nobody would ever guess.

 My pièce de résistance was a contrapuntal mapping of Bach’s adaption of Ein feste Burg “through and over” the Enigma Theme.
 This melodic melding illustrated in vivid detail how those two dissimilar themes shared a remarkable horizontal congruence spanning 17 measures.
-This was a stunning find as Roger Fiske remarked “...how very hard it is to find anything that will go with Elgar’s theme even badly…” Up until that momentous moment, no other melody had ever been shown to attain an exact lengthwise fit with the Enigma Theme starting from its beginning on the second beat of measure 1 through the terminus of measure 17.
-Apart from a smattering of inconsequential accommodations for the Enigma Theme’s repeated modulations between G major and minor—a modal camouflage—no rhythmic alterations to Bach’s version of Ein feste Burg were required to produce this unprecedented fusion.
+This was a stunning find as Roger Fiske remarked “. . . how very hard it is to find anything that will go with Elgar’s theme even badly . . .”
+Up until that momentous moment, no other melody had ever been shown to attain an exact lengthwise fit with the Enigma Theme starting from its beginning on the second beat of measure 1 through the terminus of measure 17.
+Apart from a smattering of inconsequential accommodations for the Enigma Theme’s repeated modulations between G major and minor — a modal camouflage — no rhythmic alterations to Bach’s version of Ein feste Burg were required to produce this unprecedented fusion.
 The conflux between the Enigma Theme and Ein feste Burg persuaded me I had discovered the covert melody.

 My preliminary findings were hurriedly prepared in a brief inaugural post which would later be removed after I contemplated writing a formal paper followed by a book.
 Prospective publishers admonished me not to release material on my blog if I wanted it to be seriously considered for publication.
 This resulted in a blackout on further disclosures until September 2010 when it became all too apparent that journals and academic publishers had no appetite for this admittedly esoteric subject.
 In my moment of triumph, I emailed invitations to top Elgar scholars like Julian Rushton and Clive McClelland to consult my introductory post and offer up their hearty approbations.
 With bated breath, I waited to be feted as a classical Sherlock Holmes for solving one of the most confounding riddles in music history.
 I did not have to wait long for my lofty hopes and aspirations to be dashed in a deluge of doubt and dismissive denunciations.

 Rushton was the first to reply.
 He warned that I must be mistaken because Elgar was a Roman Catholic who would never contemplate quoting the music of heretical Lutheran.
 Such an objection cannot be taken seriously because it is in open conflict with Elgar’s decision to cite Mendelssohn’s music in Variation XIII.
-Rushton surely knows that Mendelssohn was baptized a Lutheran and remained a devout protestant throughout his adult life, even going so far as to compose the Reformation Symphony in honor of the 300th anniversary of Augsburg Confession.
+Rushton surely knows that Mendelssohn was baptized a Lutheran and remained a devout protestant throughout his adult life, even going so far as to compose the Reformation Symphony in honor of the 300th anniversary of the Augsburg Confession.
 By quoting Mendelssohn’s oeuvre, Elgar openly demonstrated a willingness to cite the music of a Lutheran.
-The presumption that Elgar’s faith precluded him from considering a protestant melody—particularly at a time when he was contemplating a symphony in honor of the Anglican General Gordon—is the counterargument of an ignoramus or a fabulist.
+The presumption that Elgar’s faith precluded him from considering a protestant melody — particularly at a time when he was contemplating a symphony in honor of the high Anglican General Gordon — is the counterargument of an ignoramus or a fabulist.
 This melodic melee proved to be the opening salvo in a protracted tête-à-tête with Dr. Rushton whose alleged expertise in this arena proved far too often to be rooted in mythical fallacies rather than objective facts.

 To his credit, Rushton did raise a more substantial objection by honing in some inscrutable dissonances in my contrapuntal mapping of Bach’s adaption of Ein feste Burg “through and over” the Enigma Theme.
 McClelland also echoed this justifiable grievance.
 While noting that Ein feste Burg presented a perfect horizontal fit with the Enigma Theme, Rushton and McClelland remained dubious because of the absence of a credible vertical alignment devoid of distasteful dissonances.
 In consideration of this reasonable objection and their sterling reputations, I went back to the drawing board and briefly dabbled with Mendelssohn’s Wedding March as a possible alternative.
 As born out by his sketchbooks, the lover’s theme from Elgar’s overture Cockaigne Op.
 40 is indeed a counterpoint to Mendelssohn’s Wedding March, something I was blissfully unaware of when I fleetingly considered it as a prospective missing theme to the Enigma Variations.